casey/just/README.md

 relative to the invocation directory, or which operate on the current directory.

-For exmaple, this `commit` recipe:
+For example, this `commit` recipe:

 ```just
 [no-cd]